Encyclopedia … combined with a great Buyer's Guide!

 with the nonlinear tensor <$d$>.
 Many tensor components can actually be zero for symmetry reasons, depending on the crystal class.

-In general, the direction of the nonlinear polarization will not be the same as that the polarization direction of the input light.
+In general, the direction of the nonlinear polarization will not be the same as the polarization direction of the input light.

 The nonlinear polarization contains frequency components which are not present in the exciting beam(s).
 Light with such frequencies can then be generated in the medium (→ nonlinear frequency conversion).
 For example, if the input field is monochromatic, the nonlinear polarization also has a component with twice the input frequency (→ frequency doubling).
 As the polarization has the form of a nonlinear polarization wave, the frequency-doubled light is also radiated in the direction of the input beam.
 Other examples are sum and difference frequency generation, optical rectification, parametric amplification and oscillation.